What is the Cost of Data Loss in 2023?

 Even if they are hourly workers, and you decide to send everyone home – how much money is lost before that decision is made?
 Every hour of downtime, multiplied by the number of idled employees, can add up to a significant amount of lost wages.

-Another immediate cost of data loss is interruption to revenue streams.
+Another immediate cost of data loss is an interruption to revenue streams.

 For example, if the business suddenly cannot take orders or process transactions after a server outage, the loss of revenue is immediate.
 If an online retailer’s website goes down, orders stop instantly.
 If ransomware encrypts all product data and customer records, sales teams can’t make their sales.